 Fleet: Students in the professional flight program are required to select an affiliated flight school where they can earn three FAA pilot ratings.

-Students: Total number of undergraduate students enrolled at Ohio State Universit is 45,800.
+Students: Total number of undergraduate students enrolled at San Jose State University is about 32,000.

 The Best U.S. Aviation Colleges